 Some of us don’t have the opportunity to be constantly on the go.
 We must save those memories and keep reminding ourselves how amazing the trip was!
-Post pictures not to impress people, but for yourself, for your own memories.
+Post pictures not to impress people, but yourself for your own memories.
 My social media is my collage of all my best pictures.
-I post pictures on Instagram and my other social media platforms because I want people to view the beautiful sites I have captured.
+I post pictures on Instagram and my other social media platforms because I want people to see the beautiful sites I have captured.

 - Return back to Work or Study Immediately

 Some people will disagree with me, but in my opinion there nothing worse than sitting at home doing nothing when you can be keeping yourself busy!
 If you don’t throw yourself back into your normal routine you will regret it when you do start!

 Hahaha!
 I don’t know how many times I have mentioned this already!
 Best way to get your mind of post-travel blues is by of course planning your next trip!
 Write down a list of places you want to go!
 Then start the planning!
 And then book your flight, you will enjoy counting down the days to your next trip that the days will fly by!

 I have a travel bucket list.
 In 2016 I wrote that I wanted to go to Italy and America … Guess what I went to both… Write down your visions.